fleetdm/fleet/handbook/company/why-this-way.md

 ## Why make work visible?

+Work is tracked in GitHub issues.

 Every department maintains its own dedicated [handbook page](https://fleetdm.com/handbook) which is kept up to date with accurate, current information, including the group's [kanban board](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible), Slack channels, and recurring tasks ("rituals").
-Changes are approved by the [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) before they become real.
+Changes are always approved by the [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) before they become real.

 Fleet organizes work into team-based kanban boards.
 This provides a consistent framework for how every team works, plans, and requests things from each other.